Khan/engblog/src/posts/i18nize-templates.rst

 `of <https://es.khanacademy.org/humanities/art-history-basics/beginners-art-history/a/cave-painting-contemporary-art-and-everything-in-between>`_
 `these
 <https://pl.khanacademy.org/computing/computer-programming/html-css/intro-to-html/p/challenge-write-a-poem>`_
-are now avaiable in multiple languages.
+are now available in multiple languages.
 But the Khan Academy codebase was originally written to be English-only.
 We had to retrofit the codebase to support internationalization (i18n) and localization (l10n) of written content *after* a lot of infrastructure was already